Pylons/pyramid/docs/narr/traversal.rst

 Here's what happens:

-- :mod:`repoze.bfg` traverses the root, and attempts to find foo, which it finds.
+- :mod:`repoze.bfg` traverses the root, and attempts to find "foo", which it finds.

-- :mod:`repoze.bfg` traverses foo, and attempts to find bar, which it finds.
+- :mod:`repoze.bfg` traverses "foo", and attempts to find "bar", which it finds.

-- :mod:`repoze.bfg` traverses bar, and attempts to find baz, which it does not find ('bar' raises a ``KeyError`` when asked for baz).
+- :mod:`repoze.bfg` traverses bar, and attempts to find "baz", which it does not find ("bar" raises a :exc:`KeyError` when asked for "baz").

 The fact that it does not find "baz" at this point does not signify an error condition.
 It signifies that:

-- the :term:`context` is bar (the context is the last item found during traversal).
+- the :term:`context` is "bar" (the context is the last item found during traversal).

 - the :term:`view name` is ``baz``